nklammer/MORmod_10k/README.md

 I recommend using the free software, ResultsViewer to view and export `eplusout.eso` files to `.csv` format for analysis.
 From my experience, there is no limit on the number of variables for ResultsViewer to work.
 Be aware that the parsing of `eplusout.eso` files gets exponentially slower with more reporting variables, especially at time interval (t <= 1 hour).

+I have also found the PyESO script useful but it is limited to 255 variables which as a number can be easily overstepped with detailed simulations.

+I like the measure `d_view_export` measure that takes report variables in the `eplusout.sql` database file and writes them to a `.csv` file with the DView formatting.
+The DView csv formatting can be found here.
+Be warned that this pathway is also limited to < 200 variables but has more to do with the character limits of the variable names so beware of long output variable names.

 # Command Line Tips
 Always run OpenStudio with Git Bash command `openstudio --verbose run -w path/to/workflow.osw --debug -- measures_only[optional]`.
 Do not exclude the `run.log` file and `eplusout.rdd` file in the commits.